Illawarra Folk Festival

 The Illawarra Folk Festival started in 1985 in Jamberoo, New South Wales.
 It has grown to become one of the largest festivals in Australia run entirely by volunteers from the Illawarra Folk Club Inc.

 In 2007 it moved to Bulli.
 The festival now presents approximately 170 performers over four days on 13 stages in mid-January.
 It is one of the largest festivals in Australia run entirely by volunteers.

-Performers, volunteers and audiences alike continue to return to the festival to experience and participate in the diversity of music and performances, and enjoy the intimate, vibrant, community atmosphere the festival has become renowned for.

 Features

 As well as performances by some of the best national and international traditional acts, the program features a two-day intensive folk school, workshops, sessions, dancing, the Youth Folk Traditions Awards, instrument makers, poets’ breakfasts, the famous Mediterranean Lunch, the infamous Tripe Dinner and beautiful international cuisine and craft stalls.
 The Music Train brings visitors from Sydney who are serenaded on the journey to Bulli.

-The folk festival celebrates the Illawarra's rich mining history, trade union traditions, coastal environment and multicultural communities.
+The folk festival celebrates the Illawarra's mining history, trade union traditions, coastal environment and multicultural communities.